Skip to main content

 • GitHub repository

-• Figma linked source
+• Figma linked source for AI imports, when Figma is connected

 For smaller teams, the real cost is not only data entry.
 It is context switching.
 If the same onboarding journey always creates work in the same GitHub repo or Linear team, set that once and stop re-deciding it every time.
 That improves: